psgangwar-dev/IMC.TaxApi/README.md

 ## ApiConsumer Configuration
 Both Api Actions require a ConsumerKey to be passed in the request header.
 Based on the ConsumerKey RestClient Gateway can fetch the required partner configurtaions (Endpoint, AuthSecret etc) and call differnet third party endpoints accoringly.
-Below is the current configuration for the same
+Below is the current configuration for the same.

+**appSettings.json**
 `"ConsumerKeyPartnerConfiguration": {
     "PartnerConfigurations": [
       {